 In some cases, birth defects are directly caused by outside factors such as a pregnant woman taking a medication known to cause birth defects.
 If there is proof that a birth defect was caused by medical negligence, the parents may be able to pursue a birth injury case.
 For example, if a pregnant woman was prescribed harmful medications by a physician, and that medication caused a birth defect, that could be considered a birth injury.

 Learn more about the difference between birth defects and birth injury here.
 If you believe your child’s birth defect was caused by medical malpractice, contact an attorney immediately to review your case.

 A mismanaged delivery by a negligent doctor can pose serious complications to an infant.
 Birth injuries can cause several conditions.
 Some may be temporary or less serious, and some can be extremely debilitating.
 Several conditions can be caused by birth injuries – some may be temporary or less serious, and some can be extremely debilitating.

 Some of the most common injuries at birth are head injuries.
 Head injuries can include:

 Aside from head injuries, nerve and bone injuries can also be present.
 Nerve injuries can occur before or during delivery.
 Typically, nerve injuries affect the muscle near the injured nerve.
 Nerve injuries include:

-Mothers who have suffered injury during birth, and parents of babies who have suffered brain injury, spinal cord injury, or any other birth injury as a result of birth trauma are urged to contact the Indianapolis Birth Injury Attorneys of Wilson Kehoe Winingham.
-The Indianapolis medical malpractice lawyers at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+Mothers who have suffered an injury during birth and parents of babies who have suffered a brain injury, spinal cord injury, or any other birth injury due to a birth trauma should contact the Indianapolis Birth Injury Attorneys of Wilson Kehoe Winingham as soon as possible.
+The Indianapolis birth injury lawyers at WKW can help you get the appropriate compensation that will help your family thrive in these difficult circumstances.